-If the child's needs cannot be met in either mainstream or in a generic special school, the nearest qualifying school would depend on the specific requirements of the pupil.
+If the child's needs cannot be met in either mainstream or in a generic special school, their qualifying school would depend on the specific requirements of the pupil.
 This could be a specialist special school, satellite provision or resourced provision within mainstream schools (please see Appendix C for full details),or provision made through the Flexible Learning Team as written into the child's EHCP.

-Where a parent chooses to send their pupil to a more distant school or specialist provider, even though the nearest qualifying school is able to meet the pupil's needs, they assume responsibility for the provision of transport and any associated costs.
-Such circumstances will be noted on the Statement of Special Educational Needs or EHCP.
+Where a parent chooses to send their pupil to a more distant school or specialist provider, even though their qualifying school is able to meet the pupil's needs, they assume responsibility for the provision of transport and any associated costs.
+Such circumstances will be noted on the EHCP.

-Distance

-EITHER

-The Pupil has been assessed as having mobility difficulties or health and safety issues related to a disability or special educational needs that makes it impractical to safely walk to school, even if accompanied.
+- Distance EITHER - The Pupil has been assessed as having mobility difficulties or health and safety issues related to a disability or special educational needs that makes it impractical to safely walk to school, even if accompanied.